erikpukinskis/prototype-narrative-editor/test/hello.md

 !
 Hello world

 This is the simplest server you could imagine.
-It needs to know it lives in `center.js`:
+It needs to know it lives in `server hello.js`:

     define('hello', ['server'], function(Server) {
       var server = new Server()